Did you know that pulses are powerhouses of nutrition?

 As their coats do not easily absorb water, dried chickpeas, beans, and whole peas should all be soaked before cooking, using 3 cups of water for every 1 cup of them.

 However, lentils and split peas do not require soaking and need only a rinse in cool, running water prior to cooking.
-Our vegetarian shepherd’s pie is a perfect recipe that uses lentils.
+Our vegetarian shepherd’s pie is a perfect recipe that uses lentils, and you’ll love our chicken split pea soup.

 Always remove any discolored, broken or shriveled ones prior to soaking or cooking.
 Be on the lookout for pebbles and small stones, as well, especially in lentils.
 No one wants to bite down on a hard rock!